Formal partnerships and data protection

 Access to personal information

 The University needs to store and use some types of information about you in order to fully support you during your studies.
 When you sign your enrolment form you give permission for the information on your application form to be used for several of the University’s essential tasks.
 These include maintaining your student record, administering your course, providing University services, support and facilities and monitoring your experience at the University and or with one of our formal partners.
-Some of these task may involve sharing your data with our formal partners.
+Some of these tasks may involve sharing your data with our formal partners.
 Some of this information is personal and, in accordance with the Data Protection Act 1998, the University and our formal partners must process this data fairly and store it securely, and may not disclose it to any other person unless the law allows.

 For more information visit our data protection page.